LpeX/kilo-tool-readme/README.md

 ### Cemu:

-1. To install Cemu head to their main website located [here](https://cemu.info/)and download the latest verison.
+1. To install Cemu head to their main website located [here](https://cemu.info/) and download the latest verison.

 2. The only setting you will need to change in Cemu are the input ones as you will have to navigate the menus.